 - Medical Claims Analyst

-Is There Going to be Demand for Claims Adjusters, Examiners, and Investigators?
+Job Demand for Claims Adjusters, Examiners, and Investigators

-In the United States, there were 311,100 jobs for Claims Adjuster, Examiner, or Investigator in 2016.
+In 2016, there was an estimated number of 311,100 jobs in the United States for Claims Adjuster, Examiner, or Investigator.
 There is little to no growth in job opportunities for Claims Adjuster, Examiner, or Investigator.
-Due to new job openings and attrition, there will be an average of 24,500 job openings in this field each year.
+There will be an estimated 24,500 positions for Claims Adjuster, Examiner, or Investigator per year.